-Take daily trips with our friends at Ocean Vibes to Grace Bay, Northwest Point, The Channel, West Caicos, French Cay or Pine Cay.
-Dive site trips are based on the weather and the experience levels of our divers.
+Ocean Vibes can help you arrange dive trips within Grace Bay, Northwest Point, The Channel, West Caicos, French Cay or Pine Cay.
+Dive site trips are based on the weather and the experience levels of the divers.

 If you're not yet certified, there are dive lessons that will have you underwater in a matter of hours.
 Once we know you are comfortable in the pool then Ocean Vibes will schedule you for a dive.